Rape Attorney in New York

 - Prison sentences up to 25 years or more

-Key Elements the Prosecution Must Prove
+Key Elements the Prosecution Must Prove in New York Rape Cases

 To secure a conviction, the prosecution must establish every element of the crime beyond a reasonable doubt.
-In rape cases, this often involves testimony from the alleged victim, physical evidence, and witness accounts.
+In rape cases, this often involves testimony from the alleged victim, physical evidence, & witness accounts.
 However, the defense is entitled to challenge each component.

 The prosecution typically attempts to prove: